tommasobraglia/autonomous-driving/theory/2-ClientLibraries.md

 $ ros2 pkg create --build-type ament_python --license Apache-2.0 --node-name my_node my_package # Python

 # You will now have a new folder within your workspace's src directory

+# if you use --dependencies argument, it will automatically add the necessary dependency lines to package.xml and CMakeLists.txt
 ```
 ### 1. Build a package
 Putting packages in a workspace allows you to build many packages at once by running colcon build in the workspace root.